InstagramScheduling

 3. Select Instagram as the destination (or Instagram + Facebook for cross-posting)

-4. Upload your content:
+4. Upload your Reel:

-• Feed post: Upload image or video
+• Click Upload or drag-and-drop your video file

-• Reel: Upload vertical video (9:16 ratio, up to 90 seconds)
+• Duration: up to 90 seconds (optimal: 7-30 seconds)

-6. Click Schedule (instead of "Publish now")
+10. Click Schedule (instead of "Publish now")

-7. Select date and time (can schedule up to 75 days ahead)
+11. Select date and time (can schedule up to 75 days ahead)

-8. Click Schedule
+12. Click Schedule

-Meta Business Suite Instagram scheduler interface showing create post button, upload area, caption field, and schedule date/time picker for scheduling Instagram Reels from desktop Meta Business Suite's free Instagram scheduler interface for desktop scheduling
+Meta Business Suite Instagram Reels scheduler interface showing create post button, upload area, caption field, and schedule date/time picker for scheduling Instagram Reels from desktop Meta Business Suite's free Instagram Reels scheduler interface for desktop scheduling

 See Instagram's official scheduling guide for more details.